 Identity fraud has been a known threat to African financial institutions for years.
 But the defenses built to contain it were designed for a different era.
 Stolen credentials, siloed controls, and a reactive posture are no longer enough.
 AI has transformed what fraud looks like and who is behind it.

-The scale of the shift is already visible in the numbers. $5.2 billion in Naira lost to fraud in Nigeria in 2024 alone, a figure widely acknowledged as underreported.
+The scale of the shift is already visible in the numbers. ₦52.26 billion lost to fraud in Nigeria in 2024 alone, a figure widely acknowledged as underreported.
 A 603% increase in actual financial losses, four times more fraud occurring at authentication touchpoints than at onboarding, and a dark web economy where a convincing deepfake costs as little as $15.
 Syndicates no longer operate in the open.
 They run end-to-end programs, use insider networks, seed sleeper accounts, and move funds across borders before institutions have time to react.

 As synthetic identities become harder to detect and deepfakes eliminate the traditional face-match assumption, a single layer of verification at onboarding is no longer sufficient.
 So how should CROs, CCOs, CISOs, and CTOs across Africa reassess their fraud prevention architecture, re-authentication strategy, and vendor capabilities?
 Our webinar Compromised Identity: How African Financial Institutions Can Stop Fraud Before It Starts explored exactly that.